-In such conditional deals with a private equity backed buyer, neither break fees nor reverse break fees are common.
-Instead, it is usual for both parties to incur the risks of their costs and expenses until conclusion of the transaction (and completion of all relevant conditions).
+In such conditional deals with a private equitybacked buyer, neither break fees nor reverse break fees are common.
+Instead, it is typical for both parties to incur the risks of their costs and expenses until conclusion of the transaction (and completion of all relevant conditions).
 Any break fees that are envisaged must comply with usual contract law requirements.